 - Is there a place to sit during the tour?
 Are restrooms available?

-- There are a few indoor stops along the way where seating and restrooms are available.
+- There are indoor stops along the way where seating and restrooms are available.

 - Does the tour operate in inclement weather?

 - Yes, the tour operates rain or shine.
-In case of inclement weather we make sure to make frequent indoor stops along the way.
+In case of inclement weather we make sure to increase the amount of time spent indoors.

 - Is there a dress code?